coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 ---
 layout: 'article'
-title: 'How to Build a Packaqge'
+title: 'How to Build a Package'
 version: '1.0'
 ---